PeterZG/Blackout-Simulation/README.md

 ## Acknowledgments

-This project was developed as part of COMP2511 Assignment 1 at UNSW.
+This project was developed as part of Assignment 1 for the COMP2511 course at UNSW.
+Special thanks to the course for providing valuable learning resources and support, which helped us understand and master the core concepts and practices of Object-Oriented Programming.